GoblinArchives/LiminalHorror/Game Design/All in one place.md

 - [Dither Me This](https://doodad.dev/dither-me-this/) is a tool you can use to dither images.
 - [Inkscape](https://inkscape.org/) is a free vector graphic program.
 - [Krita](https://krita.org/en/) is a free open source painting program.
+- [Artflow AI](http://artflow.ai/) allows users to generate visual content wit hthe help of an AI.
+Currently it is built to generate portraits.
+The output is licensed under CC BY which allows commercial and noncommercial use with attribution.

 ## LAYOUT and FONTS
 Having a good font and layout is vital toward making your game engaging to read/use.
 Here are some resources I found to help learn about layout/design.